 - Bond Street

 The company also develops and sells smoke-free alternatives to cigarettes.
 They call them reduced-risk products or “RRPs” for short.
 In this segment, they have a popular heated tobacco system called IQOS.

 It is well documented that cigarette use is in global decline.
 Because of this, Philip Morris is attempting to transform itself for the future.

-“We are dedicated to doing something very dramatic – we want to replace cigarettes with smoke-free products as fast as possible.
+Dedicated to replacing cigarettes with smoke-free products as fast as possible.